david-schmidt/KEGS-upstream/README.a2.compatibility.txt

 	which is a NOP on 6502, but is a COP instruction to 65816.
 The COP instruction acts like BRK and will crash.
 The patch just makes it a real NOP.

+Planetfall.woz: Do not start it by booting DOS/ProDOS and then doing PR#6.
+	It doesn't reset the output vector value at $36/$37, so as soon as it tries to do any output, it reboots!
+Oops!
+You can boot it from ProDOS/DOS 3.3 by:  call -151  then  c600g

 Robotron 2084:
 Robot Battle: